CONFERENCE PROCEEDING

 Conclusion:

-In the workshop, it is recommended that three strategic priorities identified developed to strengthen and promote quality midwifery education and practices should include "training and educating all midwives according to international standards, appointing midwives as leaders who can influence key decisions regarding investment in midwifery education, and encouraging better coordination & alignment among stakeholders."
+In the workshop, it is recommended that three strategic priorities identified developed to strengthen and promote quality midwifery education and practices should include "training and educating all midwives according to international standards, appointing midwives as leaders who can influence key decisions regarding investment in midwifery education, and encouraging better coordination and alignment among stakeholders."

 eISSN:2585-2906